home play bubble google-plus facebook2 twitter3 phone

 3. The "Don't Close Old Accounts" Rule

-Part of your score is based on the age of your credit history.
-The longer you have had a credit card, the more reliable you look.
+A portion of your score about 15% is based on the average age of your credit accounts.
+The longer your credit history, the more trustworthy you appear, because lenders have more data proving you're consistent over time.

 Patience Pays Off

 Have you checked your credit score recently?
-Are you actively trying to build it up?
-Let me know your thoughts in the comments below!
+Are you actively working to build it up, or are you dealing with the aftermath of a few missed payments?
+Let me know in the comments below I'd love to hear where you're starting from.

 Video HERE